chauhankiran/gee/README.md

 $ npm run dev
 ```

-This will create `gee.development.css` file in root directory.
+This will create `gee.css` file in root directory.

 To build minified or production version of Gee, use following command.